CodemasonHQ/docs/creating-apps.md

 <a name="introduction"></a>
 ## Introduction
-On Codemason, an application is simply a collection of services.
+We measure our success by how easily users can deploy, manage and run their PHP, Node.js, Python, Ruby, Java Clojure, Scala, Go or Docker apps.

-For example, an application for running a simple Laravel project powered by a MySQL database would contain two services.
-One service for the Laravel project called `web` and another service for the MySQL database called `database`.
+On Codemason, every app comes with `git push` deployments via Codemason Git, automated builds and a private image on our Docker registry.
+Beyond pushing your code, there's not much else for you to worry about.

-The create command is opinionated.
+Each app is simply a collection of services.

-In addition to creating an application on Codemason, it will also create a new Codemason Git service so you can deploy your code to Codemason.
-The end result is the same as creating a Codemason Git service from the catalog and following the setup steps.
+For example, an app for running a simple Laravel project powered by a MySQL database would contain two services.
+One service for the Laravel project called `web` and another service for the MySQL database called `db`.

+Apps can be created via the dashboard or the [Mason CLI](https://codemason.io/docs/mason-cli).
 When you run the create command, it will prompt you for any information it needs.
 ```
 $ mason create